Modern Languages Frequently Asked Questions

 - Can I study other languages than Spanish, French, German or Italian?

 - May I come visit a language class at Saint Mary's College?

 Yes.
 The Saint Mary's College Mission Statement emphasizes that among the skills each graduate will have acquired is competence in a foreign language.
-Therefore, each student is required to complete two semesters of continuous study in a foreign language: Spanish, French, Italian, or German.
+The Sophia program requires each student to complete two semesters of continuous study of the same language: Spanish, French, Italian, German, Arabic or Chinese.

 Usually, Saint Mary's students choose to continue the language they've studied in high school.
 They can fulfill their language requirement by taking two semesters of Elementary or Intermediate courses in this language.
 You may also complete your language requirement by taking two semesters of Introductory courses in a language other than the one you studied in high school.

 Yes; however college credit cannot be granted for these courses, nor do they count towards the completion of your language requirement.
 If you don't feel confident enough about your foreign language background to continue in College at the Elementary or Intermediate level, we recommend you choose another language and fulfill your requirement at the Introductory level of that language.